-Author has written 18 stories for Alice in Wonderland, Phantom of the Opera, Hobbit, Nightmare Before Christmas, Sherlock, Illusionist, Beauty and the Beast, Guardians of the Galaxy, Mediator, and Labyrinth.
+Author has written 28 stories for Alice in Wonderland, Phantom of the Opera, Hobbit, Nightmare Before Christmas, Sherlock, Beauty and the Beast, Guardians of the Galaxy, Mediator, Labyrinth, Good Omens, Dresden Files, and X-Men.

 Update: I now have a Tumblr account!
 Come follow me and ask me questions about fandoms and fics at neophyteserendipity.tumblr.com!
 Yeah, desperate advertising.
 I know.